 Basically, the ECB has reacted to the financial crises by letting banks get whatever amount of liquidity they want (against collateral) at the refinancing rate of one per cent.
 Banks' demand for liquidity was strong, especially in some of the longer-term operations.
 The result of this was a high level of overall liquidity in the banking system and short-term money market rates below the main refinancing rate.
 Chart 9 shows the rates on the standing facilities, the overnight rate in the market (EONIA) and the key policy rate (the main refinancing rate).
 Until the end of 2008 the overnight rate hovered around the key policy rate.
-Since then, obtain the loans.
+Since then,

+&lt;sup>20 One should note, however, that only the required reserves are remunerated at this rate, excess reserves are not.

+&lt;sup>21 As mentioned earlier, there will be some costs for banks related to the fact that they must hold collateral to obtain the loans.
 Detailed information on the implementation of monetary policy in the euro area can be found in ECB (2008) and more regularly in the ECB's Monthly Bulletin (under Money Market Interest rates).
 Recent changes in the liquidity system are documented on ECB's web site, www.ecb.org.

-20 One should note, however, that only the required reserves are remunerated at this rate, excess reserves are not.
-21 As mentioned earlier, there will be some costs for banks related to the fact that they must hold collateral to however, the overnight rate has fallen and approached the floor in the corridor, the interest rate at which banks' deposits at the ECB are remunerated.
-This is, of course, an intended policy from the ECB.
-In the Monthly Bulletin in January 2010 the ECB says:24

-22 See ECB (2008).
+&lt;sup>22 See ECB (2008).

-23 The three following quotes are taken from Monthly Bulletin December 2008, box 3 on liquidity conditions, page 35.
+&lt;sup>23 The three following quotes are taken from Monthly Bulletin December 2008, box 3 on liquidity conditions, page 35.